lesansley/star-carz/README.md

 This project is a mobile-friendly, responsive, one-page application that shows a list of intergalatic people and the vehicles they drive.
 The data displayed are available from [SWAPI](https://swapi.dev/) - The Star Wars API.

-The depolyed site can be viewed [here](https://63d974dfbf4f6d28ce21c9e4--profound-cobbler-0b52dd.netlify.app/).
+The deployed site can be viewed [here](https://63d974dfbf4f6d28ce21c9e4--profound-cobbler-0b52dd.netlify.app/).

 ## The requirements